Today In Music, July 5th

 Music Paper From Today

-New Musical Express from 13th April 1970.
+Record Mirror from 19th August 1972.
 A copy taken from Rockmine’s almost complete run of U.K. music papers from the last 45 years.

 Go to Rockmine’s main site here.